ArcNLET-Py/ArcNLET-Py/docs/UserManual/introduction.rst

    (e.g., hydraulic conductivity and porosity) within the domain boundary.

--  Simulate reactive transport of ammonium and nitrate in the vertical direction at the distance between an OSTDS drainfield and groundwater table.

 -  Evaluate the groundwater flow directions and magnitudes at discrete points (i.e., OSTDS locations) of a domain of interest.

 -  Determine the flow paths along which nitrogen travels from an OSTDS to its receiving water body.

+-  Simulate reactive transport of ammonium and nitrate in the vertical direction at the distance between an OSTDS drainfield and groundwater table.

+-  Simulate reactive transport of phosphorus in the vertical direction from an OSTDS drainfield to the groundwater table and estimate the subsequent phosphate load reaching surface water bodies.

 -  Estimate the nitrogen plumes originating from OSTDS and ending at receiving surface water bodies.